 Companies typically calculate book (not tax) depreciation straight-line as a practical expedient.
 Straight-line involves a simple calculation that outputs the same expense for each period: days, months, quarters, etc.

-If you had a company policy of computer equipment having a useful life of three years, the calculation would be to divide the acquisition cost by 36 months and multiply the result by the number of months in the period.
+Let’s say your company says the useful life of computer equipment is three years.
+The calculation divides the acquisition cost by 36 months and multiplies the result by the number of months in the period.

-Some fixed assets may lose their value at a faster rate in the beginning of their life and a slower rate towards the end.
-This pattern can be shown with an accelerated method such as declining balance, double declining balance, or sum of the year’s digits designed to reflect this pattern of higher expense at the beginning of the asset’s life and lower expense toward the end.
+Some fixed assets lose their value faster at the beginning of their life and slower toward the end.
+You see this pattern with an accelerated method such as declining balance, double-declining balance, or sum of the year’s digits designed to reflect this pattern of higher expense at the beginning of the asset’s life and lower expense toward the end.